-- There is no set schedule; most SP work is conducted during weekdays, however, SPs may be asked to attend in the evening or on weekends, on occasion. - The frequency of work will depend on the need for a given demographic (eg. age, gender), the SPs abilities and whether the SP portrayed the case in the past. - On average, SPs can expect about one session every 4-6 weeks.
+There is no set schedule; most SP work is conducted on weekdays however, SPs may be asked to attend in the evening or on weekends, on occasion.

-- SPs will be contacted for bookings solely through email unless alternate arrangements have been made with the SP Program Coordinators. - A booking offer does not constitute a confirmation of work.
+- The frequency of work will depend on the need for a given demographic (eg. age, gender), the SP's abilities and whether the SP portrayed the case in the past. - On average, SPs can expect one booking ever 4-6 weeks. - SPs will be contacted for bookings solely through email - A booking offer does not constitute a confirmation of work.
 Once the Coordinator chooses the appropriate SPs for the session, individuals will be contacted via email to determine availability and interest.
-If available for both training and event, the SP will receive an email confirming attendance. - Most booking offers will be sent to a select, small group of SPs.
-Should those SPs not be available, then others will be considered.
-At times, booking offers may be sent to the entire pool of SPs and positions will typically be filled on a "first come, first served" basis.
-The SP program reserves the right to find the "best fit" for a given booking. - To be considered for a session, the program expects a reply to emails within 48 hours.
-The program requests that you reply whether or not you are able to participate so that another candidate can be contacted as soon as possible. - Booking offers are sent out approximately 3-4 weeks prior to a session. - The following criteria is considered when recruiting specific SPs for a session: - Case requirement (age, gender, affect to be portrayed, case difficulty, life experience) - o Ability to master the role - Past experience and training with the case - o Level of experience and quality of feedback - Level of experience with specific learners - o Client preference - Physical findings that may preclude the SP from participating. - Any SP work done for NOSM must be arranged through the Clinical Skills Program Coordinators.
+If available for both training and event, the SP will receive an email confirming attendance. - At times, booking offers may be sent to the entire pool of SPs and positions will typically be filled on a "first come, first served" basis.
+The SP program reserves the right to find the "best fit" for a given booking. - To be considered for a session, the SP Program expects a reply to emails within 48 hours.
+The program requests that you reply whether or not you are able to participate so that another candidate can be contacted as soon as possible. - Booking offers are typically sent out approximately 3-4 weeks prior to a session. - The following criteria is considered when recruiting specific SPs for a session: - Case requirement (age, gender, affect to be portrayed, case difficulty, life experience) - Ability to master the role - Past experience and training with the case - Level of experience and quality of feedback - o Level of experience with specific learners - Client preference - Physical findings that may preclude the SP from participating. - Any SP work done for NOSM U must be arranged through the Standardized Patient Program Coordinators.
 Should individuals be contacted for SP work through anyone else, please advise the Coordinators.
-Work for other schools and health programs is permitted, and SPs can feel free to accept work from them as long as it does not interfere with NOSM commitments. - Availability: If SPs are repeatedly not available or difficult to contact, then that individual may not be a good candidate for the nature of the job.
+Work for other schools and health programs is permitted, and SPs can feel free to accept work from other organizations. - Availability: If SPs are repeatedly not available or difficult to contact, then that individual may not be a good candidate for the nature of the job.
 If anticipating a busy period or are unavailable for an extended period of time, please let the Coordinators know the dates so the absence is noted.
 Failure to do so may result in an SP's discontinuation from the program as outlined on under "Discontinuation".